 Working demonstrations do not use a microphone or stage.
 Youth work on a project while responding to fairgoers' questions.
 A poster giving the topic of the demonstration and the 4-H member's name can be displayed on the table during the working demonstration.
 These are approximately thirty minutes in length.

 Sign up for a building demonstration date and time on 4-H Online.

 Schedule coming soon.

-- All exhibits in the Missouri State Fair 4-H Building have been judged and received a blue ribbon at the local level.
+All exhibits in the Missouri State Fair 4-H Building have been judged and received a blue ribbon at the local level.
 Projects on display in the 4-H Building will not be rejudged at the state level.
-However, a set number of Best of Show Awards will be given out during the 2020 Missouri State Fair.
+However, a set number of Best of Show Awards will be given.
 Exhibits will be reviewed by a group of dignitaries from the Missouri State Fair, University of Missouri, and Missouri 4-H before the start of the Fair.